tanya2108/momsSpaghetti/README.md

 to create a random poster generator.
 It is able to switch to three different views of Main, Form and Saved Poster.

+### Resouces and Programs :
+teletype in Atom
+Stackoverflow
+Google

 #### Main
 ![Screen Shot 2021-09-05 at 12 47 44](https://user-images.githubusercontent.com/87670195/132139678-fc3705af-9409-4476-834a-450c52e90a60.png)